scailable/.github/CODE_OF_CONDUCT.md

 #### Guidelines

 * Please be respectful to one another.
-* Many contributors are volunteering their time.
-We might not get to your issue right away.
+* We might not get to your issue right away.
 Be patient.
-* Other contributors have different backgrounds and perspectives than you do.
-Diversity is a community strength.
-* We will disagree sometimes.
-That's ok.
-When this happens, assume that the person with whom you disagree is a smart person with good reasons for believing something different.
-* Everyone has bad days.
-If you find yourself about to be mean to someone, take a break and cool off.
-This project will still be here later.
-* When you make a mistake, apologize.
+* Ensure that your language and actions are free of personal attacks and disparaging personal remarks.
+* When interpreting the words and actions of others, participants should assume good intentions.
+* Behaviour which can be reasonably considered harassment will not be tolerated.

 #### We will not tolerate

-* Sexualized language or imagery
 * Hate speech
 * Personal attacks
+* Sexualized language or imagery
 * Trolling
 * Insulting comments
 * Derogatory comments
+* Slandering another's professional abilities
 * Public or private harassment
 * Publishing other's private information
 * Plagiarism